ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 ## 11. Room Database & Shared Preferences :

 **Room Database :**  It is used to store stuctured data locally on the device.
-It's a wrapper oevr SQLite with the traditional android database, but simpler, safer and more powerful.
+It's a wrapper over SQLite with the traditional android database, but simpler, safer and more powerful.

 Example : Notes in notes app, contacts in contacts app, offline messages in chat app.